-The Johnny Decimal system
+Organize Anything With The Johnny Decimal System

-The Johnny Decimal system
+Organize Anything With The Johnny Decimal System

 In this article, I will introduce the Johnny Decimal system for organizing digital information.